NATO summit

 NATO summits are not regular meetings like the more frequent NATO ministerial meetings, but rather are important junctures in the alliance's decision-making process on the highest level.
 Summits are often used to introduce new policy, invite new members into the alliance, launch major new initiatives, and build partnerships with non-NATO countries.

-Participating Countries
+Participating countries

-The following list shows each NATO member state have taken part in every NATO Summit, the first NATO summit held in 1957:
+The following lists current NATO member states:

+The following lists non-NATO states and organisations currently participating: